Transportation in Minnesota: Water transportation

 Much of Minnesota's early transportation followed the numerous rivers and lakes.
 Early European explorers and settlers followed the routes used by the voyageurs and coureurs des bois in the fur trading days, and later on steamboat services operated on the principal rivers.
 Commercial water transportation now is limited to the shipment of bulk commodities on two routes.
 Barges haul grain and other products down the Mississippi River system from the ports of Minneapolis (the head of navigation), St. Paul, Red Wing and Winona on the Mississippi, and Savage (on the Minnesota River), to downstream river ports, and to ports on the Gulf of Mexico for transshipment to ocean-going cargo ships.
 Cargo vessels known as lakers haul grain, coal, and iron ore from the Lake Superior ports of Duluth, Superior, Two Harbors, and Silver Bay, through Lake Superior to the lower Great Lakes, while ocean-going ships referred to as salties operate from the Twin Ports through the St. Lawrence Seaway to the Atlantic Ocean.

 Air transportation

 Minnesota’s principal airport is Minneapolis–St. Paul International Airport (MSP), a major passenger and freight hub for Delta Air Lines.
 MSP is also a hub for Sun Country Airlines, and is served by most other domestic carriers.
 Large commercial jet service is also provided to and from Duluth International Airport and Rochester International Airport.
 Scheduled commuter service is available at Bemidji, Brainerd, Hibbing, International Falls, St. Cloud, and Thief River Falls.
+Hector International Airport at Fargo, North Dakota provides scheduled service to the Fargo-Moorhead area.